SeaMonster-Studios/react-components/README.md

 _This project is actively being developed internally._

-All components are exported at the root directory of the project.
+All components and utils are made [available on bitsrc](https://bitsrc.io/seamonster-studios/react)

 ## Documentation

+Check out the docs [here](http://components.seamonsterstudios.com/)

 We're happy to be using Docz.
 Check us out [here](https://components.seamonsterstudios.com/)